NVIDIA-AI-IOT/deepstream_tao_apps/apps/tao_others/deepstream-heartrate-app/README.md

 The HeartRate deepstream sample application measures a person's heart rate with the face information.

 The TAO 3.0 pretrained models used in this sample application:

 * [FaceNet](https://ngc.nvidia.com/catalog/models/nvidia:tao:facenet)
 * [HeartRateNet](https://ngc.nvidia.com/catalog/models/nvidia:tao:heartratenet)

 ## Prerequisition

-* DeepStream SDK 6.0 and above
+* DeepStream SDK 6.0 GA and above

-  Current DeepStream 6.0 EA version is available in https://developer.nvidia.com/deepstream-sdk-6.0-members-page for specific users.
 * gst-nvdsvideotemplate plugin

   Since the HeartRateNet is a multi-input network, the gst-nvinfer plugin can not support HeartRateNet inferencing.

   The gst-nvdsvideotemplate plugin is used in this sample to do the HeartRAteNet inference.
 The libnvds_heartrateinfer.so is the customized library for gst-nvdsvideotemplate to infer the batched iamges with the Nvidia proprietary inference library.

 ## Application Pipeline